 MARCH 22 marks a significant anniversary in the career of multiple Australian Touring Car Champion and Bathurst 500/1000 winner Allan Moffat.

-On this day in 1970, Moffat took his first win in a championship race in the season-opening race at Calder Park.
+On that day in 1970, Moffat took his first win in a championship race in the season-opening sprint at Calder Park, a win that also marked the first championship race win for his iconic Ford Mustang Trans-Am.

-Starting from his first ATCC pole position, Moffat ran out the winner by just over seven seconds after 50 laps of Calder’s original 1.6-kilometre layout.
+Conducted on Calder’s original 1.6-kilometre layout, Moffat claimed his maiden ATCC pole position and ran out the winner by just over seven seconds after 50 laps.

-The Ford Mustang pilot didn’t have it all his own way, battling with a charging Norm Beechey aboard his brand-new Holden Monaro.
+The Coca-Cola Mustang didn’t have it all its own way, Moffat battling with a charging Norm Beechey aboard his brand-new Holden Monaro HT GTS 350.

 Beechey charged from 12th on the grid to pass early-leader Moffat, only for a tangle with a slower car to fold a guard onto the yellow Holden’s tyre.